Your Guide to Top-Down vs. Bottom-Up Marketing Strategies

 With a bottom-up approach, the company begins by identifying potential customers and then developing products or services that would be appealing to them.
 This type of strategy can be more flexible than a top-down approach, as it allows the company to adapt quickly to changes in the market.

 With a bottom-up approach, the employees can set marketing goals.
-To create a bottom-up plan, you must assemble your overall campaign plan, define the expected outcomes from those campaigns and add them up.
+To create a bottom-up plan, you must assemble your overall campaign plan, define the expected outcomes from those campaigns, and add them up.

 There are key differences between top-down and bottom-up marketing strategies.
-Here are the differences between the two approaches.

 The top-down marketing approach is more centralized, meaning that decisions are made from the top of the organization and then communicated downward.
 This type of marketing is typically more controlled and focused, with a clear message transmitted to the entire organization.